 The Bremerton water system serves about 55,000 people and the Bremerton Naval Complex.
 On average, the Bremerton Water Utility supplies about 7 million gallons each day.
 Each person uses about 100 gallons of water each day.

 Water demand in Bremerton increases over 30% in the summer due to outdoor uses.
 On particularly hot days water use can double.
 To use less water outside, it is recommended to water lawns in the morning or evening no more than 1" per week, wash cars at a commercial car wash that recycles, use a broom instead of a hose to clean sidewalks, and use native, drought tolerant plants for landscaping.

 Water managers measure water on a "water year" which is October through September.
 Bremerton water sources rely entirely on precipitation and not snow pack.
-Water Year 2013 started on October 1, 2012.
-After a record-breaking dry summer/early fall, the rains began in earnest mid-October.
-October, November, and December brought significant precipitation events while January had only about the average precipitation.
-Current Water Year precipitation is 33% above average.
+Water Year 2015 started on October 1, 2014.
+Water year 2015 started out wet with October 2014 being the 8th wettest October in our record.

 Bremerton currently has sufficient supplies in both its surface water and groundwater sources to meet expected water demands.
 Customers would be informed should the situation change.
 Customers are advised to always use water wisely.
 The Bremerton Water Utility carefully monitors surface supplies and groundwater levels and alerts customers when increased conservation measures are needed.
 For conservation information, please visit Waterwise Guidelines.